 Log Homes and Stone Chimneys or Foundations

 Log homes or cabins are often built to include stone chimneys.
 Since the beginning of time, humans have been building with stone and wood in some form or another.
 Both have great structural qualities and stand up to the test of time.
-The problem comes in when moisture and condensation from stone meets wood.
-I have seen hundreds of beautiful log homes and cabins with fireplaces, foundations, and pillars made of stone that were built next to logs.
-While some last for hundreds of years, others do not.

-Stone that is not sealed properly can hold moisture for months and even years and sweat next to wood beams or logs.
 The most common places where it can cause logs to rot are along chimneys and foundations.
 Quite often, the logs will be set in concrete, creating a pocket that holds water like a cork holds wine in a bottle.
-Unlike a cork, the log has oxygen and water inside of it, which combined can create mold and rot in a short time.
+Unlike a cork, the log contains oxygen and water, which, when combined, can cause mold and rot in a short time.

 Classic example of rot along a stone chimney